-method(ml) is the default and is the only method available with gsem.
-This option is included for compatibility with sem, which provides several methods; see [SEM] sem option method().

-vce(vcetype) specifies the technique used to obtain the variance-covariance matrix of the estimates.
-See [SEM] sem option method().
+- method(ml) is the default and is the only method available with gsem.
+This option is included for compatibility with sem, which provides several methods; see [SEM] sem option method(). - vce(vcetype) specifies the technique used to obtain the variance-covariance matrix of the estimates.
+See [SEM] sem option method(). - pweights(varlist), fweights(varlist), and iweights(varlist) specify weight variables to be applied from the observation (first) level to the highest level groups.
+Only one of these options may be specified, and none of them are allowed with crossed models or intmethod(laplace).

+pweights(varlist) specifies sampling weights and implies vce(robust) if the vce() option was not also specified.

+fweights(varlist) specifies frequency weights.

+iweights(varlist) specifies importance weights.

-from (matname), startvalues (symethod), and startgrid [(gridspec)] specify overriding starting values, specify how other starting values are to be calculated, and provide the ability to improve the starting values.
-All of this is discussed in [SEM] intro 12.
+from(matname), startvalues(svmethod), startgrid[(gridspec)], and emopts(maxopts) specify overriding starting values, specify how other starting values are to be calculated, and provide the ability to improve the starting values.
+All of this is discussed in [SEM] Intro 12.
 Below we provide a technical description.

-from (matname) allows you to specify starting values.
-See [SEM] intro 12 and see [SEM] sem and gsem option from().
-We show the syntax as from (matname), but from() has another, less useful syntax, too.
+from(matname) allows you to specify starting values.
+See [SEM] Intro 12 and see [SEM] sem and gsem option from().
+We show the syntax as from(matname), but from() has another, less useful syntax, too.
 An alternative to from() is init() used in the path specifications; see [SEM] sem and gsem path notation.